MerginMaps/docs/src/layer/value-select/index.md

+---
+description: To select values from a drop-down menu in the form in Mergin Maps mobile app, you can use the Value Map or Value Relation widgets.
+---

-# Selecting a Single or Multiple Values
+# Selecting Single or Multiple Values
 [[toc]]

 Selecting values from a drop-down menu is faster than typing them in manually and it also ensures that there are no typos or spelling variations.
+Additionally, it is possible to create [drill-down (cascade) forms](#drill-down-forms), where a value selected in one field can affect the options available in another field.

 |<div style="width:150px"> Widget </div> |Preview in the <MobileAppNameShort />|
 |:---:|:---:|
 |[Drop-down menu with predefined values](#value-map) |![Mergin Maps mobile app value map field form](./mobile-form-valuemap-preview.jpg "Mergin Maps mobile app value map field form")   |
 |[Drop-down menu with values from another table, allowed multiple selection](#value-relation) |![Mergin Maps mobile app value relation field form](./mobile-form-value-relation-preview.jpg "Mergin Maps mobile app value relation field form")   |

-To select values from a drop-down menu in the form, you can use the [Value Map](#value-map) or [Value Relation](#value-relation) widgets in QGIS.
-Additionally, it is possible to create [drill-down (cascade) forms](#drill-down-forms), where a value selected in one field can affect the options available in another field.
+To select values from a drop-down menu in the form, you can use the Value Map or Value Relation widgets in QGIS.
+The field data type depends on the values that should be stored in the field, usually `Text (string)` or `Integer`.
+To [allow multiple selection](#value-relation), the field needs to be of `Text (string)` data type).

 The **Value Relation** widget is a bit more complex as it uses another layer (usually a non-spatial table) as a source of values.
 However, it provides some benefits when compared to the simpler **Value Map** setup, such as:
-- Option to select multiple values from the list (in this case, the field needs to be of `text` data type).
+- Option to select multiple values from the list
 - The table used for the drop-down menu can be edited in the <MobileAppNameShort />.
 For example, if there is a value missing, you can [create it](../../field/mobile-features/#add-or-edit-non-spatial-features) during the field survey and use it immediately.
 The *Value Map* options can be managed only through QGIS.
 - Searching the values: if you have a large list of values, it will become cumbersome to find the right value.
 With the *Value Relation* widget, you have the option to search for values in the list in the <MobileAppNameShort />.